json-api/json-api/format/index.md

 * a string or number - to represent a single ID.
 * an array of strings or numbers - to represent multiple IDs.
-* an object that contains one or more of the attributes:
+* a "link" object that contains one or more of the attributes:
   `"id"`, `"ids"`, `"href"` and `"type"`.
 Note that `"id"` and `"ids"` should never be present together.
+* an array of "link" objects

 NOTE: Use of a document level `"links"` object is generally discouraged because root level URL Templates can usually provide the same data more concisely.